OpenTreeOfLife/reference-taxonomy/README.md

 - To refresh NCBI, rm -rf tax/ncbi.
 Similarly GBIF and Silva.
   (Note that GBIF is being updated very infrequently, so refreshing it is sort of a waste of time.
-Silva is updated about once a year I think.)
+Silva is updated every few months, I think.)

 - 'make'

 - Result will be in tax/ott/

-- Simpe quality control check: do 'make short-list.tsv' - this will show you taxa have three properties: (1) are used in study OTUs, (2) are deprecated in this version of OTT 2.3, (3) have no replacement taxon id.
+- Simple quality control check: do 'make short-list.tsv' - this will show you taxa have three properties: (1) are used in study OTUs, (2) are deprecated in this version of OTT 2.3, (3) have no replacement taxon id.